EmCat2000/manual/02-saving-and-loading-projects-and/index.md

 library, at school, etc.

-Once logged in, you can choose the "`Cloud`" option in the "`Save Project`" dialog shown on @sec-saveas.
+Once logged in, you can choose the "`Cloud`" option in the "`Save Project`" dialog shown on @fig-saveas .
 You enter a project name, and optionally project notes; your project will be saved online and can be loaded from anywhere with net access.
 The project notes will be visible to other users if you publish your project.